jiayi-99/CIS422-project2/README.md

        You can click "singer management" to add the singer

-               click "song management" to add the song
+       You can click "song management" to add the song

-               then collect it
+       Then collect the song you just added

  5. You also can go to "my collection" to delete the songs that you don't need